-NEEDS A POLLENIZER | ZONE 4 | HARVEST: LATE SEPT.

-132-4287 SEMI-DWARF (OHXF 87)

-\$38.95 EACH

-• DOUGLAS
+DOUGLAS

 This variety comes highly recommended by Minnesota growers.
-Obviously very hardy, it also offers superior disease resistance including, of course, fireblight.
+Obviously very hardy, it also offers superior disease resistance including, of course, fire blight.
 Large golden yellow, firm fleshed fruit is a good keeper and works well for both canning and fresh eating.
 Douglas is productive and very precocious meaning it starts producing young, usually by the second year after planting.

-132-0397 STANDARD (OHXF 97)
+NEEDS A POLLENIZER | ZONE 3/4 | HARVEST: MID OCT.
+SEMI-DWARF (OHXF 333) 132-0333 132-0397 STANDARD (OHXF 97)

-\$38.95 EACH

 HONEY SWEET

 Similar to the well known Seckel or Sugar pear but in a larger, longer keeping fruit.
 Delectable, smooth, creamy flesh is supersweet and firm.
-Honey Sweet is hardy and resistant to fireblight and foliage diseases.
+Honey Sweet is hardy and resistant to fire blight and foliage diseases.
 It is one of the few pears that will set fruit without a pollenizer, but the fruit will be bigger if you have another variety nearby.
 Ripens early September.

-SEMI-FERTILE\ | ZONE 4 | HARVEST: EARLY SEPT.

-132-4533 SEMI-DWARF (OHXF 333)

-132-4597 STANDARD (OHXF 97)
+SEMI-FERTILE | ZONE 4 | HARVEST: EARLY SEPT.
+132-4533 SEMI-DWARF (OHXF 333) 132-4597 STANDARD (OHXF 97)

-\$38.95 EACH \$38.95 EACH

-SEMI FERTILE\ - means it will bear fruit if planted alone.
-It will usually bear more (and possibly larger) fruit if you plant a second (different) variety for cross-pollination.
+• POTOMAC

+NEEDS A POLLENIZER | ZONE 4/5 | HARVEST: MID SEPT.
+SEMI-DWARF (OHXF 87) \$38.95 EACH 134-0487 LIMITED QUANTITIES

+The greatest roadblock to solving a problem is the human mind.

+- Gabe Brown

-• LUSCIOUS
+LUSCIOUS

 Luscious produces a sweet and very juicy pear with buttery flesh.
 This medium sized, bright yellow fruit with a red blush has a flavour similar to Bartlett, only more intense.
 An excellent fresh eating pear, but less suited for canning.
 Keeps for several weeks.
-Vigorous, hardy tree is
+Vigorous, hardy tree is resistant to fire blight.
+Brilliant red fall foliage is an added bonus.
+Luscious is not considered a reliable pollenizer for other pears.

+NEEDS A POLLENIZER | ZONE 4 | HARVEST: LATE SEPT.
+SEMI-DWARF (OHXF 333) 133-3533 133-3550 STANDARD (PYRUS COMMUNIS)

+• MAX RED BARTLETT

+An attractive, solid reddish-brown pear.
+Discovered in Washington State in 1938, this unique and interesting variation of the old, familiar Bartlett offers some distinct advantages that are more than skin deep.
+It has the tangy, regular Bartlett flavour but is decidedly sweeter.
+The tree is slightly more fire blight resistant and tends to start bearing at a younger age.
+Also considered to be every bit as cold hardy and productive.

+SEMI-FERTILE | ZONE 4/5 | HARVEST: EARLY SEPT.
+SEMI-DWARF (OHXF 333) 133-4833 \$38.95 FACH

+NOVA

 Introduced by Bill MacKentley of St. Lawrence Nurseries of up state New York.
 He considered it his best variety naming it after his daughter Nova.
 Large, thin skinned pear has a smooth, creamy texture.
 Delightful fresh eating and also one of the best for canning.
-Appears to be scab and fireblight resistant as well as self-fertile.
-Almost as hardy as Patten.
-SEMI-FERTILE\ | ZONE 3 | HARVEST: EARLY SEPT.
-3 TREES 133-6597 STANDARD (OHXF 97)
+Appears to be scab and fire blight resistant as well as self-fertile.
+Growth habit is more spreading than most pear trees.
+Nova is naturally guite compact and nearly as hardy as Pattern.

+SEMI-FERTILE | ZONE 3 | HARVEST: EARLY SEPT.
+133-6597 STANDARD (OHXF 97)